 Front seat passenger laws in Arizona

-According to Arizona law, all front seat passengers must be properly restrained by a seatbelt while the vehicle is in motion.
+According to Arizona law, all front-seat passengers must be properly restrained by a seatbelt while the vehicle is in motion.

 The bottom line on keeping your child safe in the car

-At the end of the day, parents just want what’s best for their children – and that includes keeping them safe while riding in cars together whether it’s running errands around town or going on long road trips.
+At the end of the day, parents want what’s best for their children – and that includes keeping them safe while riding in cars together whether it’s running errands around town or going on long road trips.

 Following Arizona’s lenient yet recommended guidelines surrounding the proper use of child restraints can help give you peace of mind knowing that you’re doing everything possible to protect your little ones while driving.